 In units and large complexes, bulk waste service arrangements can differ and are dependent upon a number of factors.
 Currently some townhouses and apartment developments cannot use the bulk waste service due to lack of storage or kerb space.

 Further, units in those development types are generally only entitled to 2 bulk waste collections per year, regardless of the number of residences within the development.
 This is because the single development only pays one domestic waste management charge each year.
 However, we anticipate that we will be able to offer a paid additional bulk waste collection, similar to how we currently offer additional green, yellow, and garbage bins.
-We have not yet determined the cost for this, but it would likely be on a cost recovery basis following the same principles as other domestic waste services.
+The cost for this is yet to be determined.
 This paid additional service provides an equitable approach to ensuring access to the bulk waste service to all Lake Mac domestic properties and is an improvement on the current approach which makes the service unavailable to a number of properties.

 Will the proposed changes increase illegal dumping?